 Instead of push-ups you can try the chest press with weights.
 Lie face-up on a bench, with knees bent or feet on the floor, spine relaxed.
 Press a bar or dumbbells from your chest toward the ceiling.
 Extend your arms but don’t lock the elbows, and move slowly in both directions, keeping shoulder blades on the bench.
 For an extra challenge, do the chest press with your head and upper back on an exercise ball.
 Do 10 times.

 The bent-over row works all the major muscles of the upper back as well as the biceps.
 Begin the exercise in a bent-over position with your back flat, one knee and one hand on the same side of the body braced on a bench.
 Hold a free weight in the other hand with arm extended.
 Lift the weight toward the hip until the upper arm is just beyond horizontal, see right.
 Then slowly lower weight to the starting position.
 Do 10 times.

 Shoulder Press: For Shoulders

 A shoulder press works the shoulder muscles and can be performed standing or seated.
 For extra back support, use a bench with a back rest.
 Begin with elbows bent and weights at shoulders.
 Slowly reach toward the ceiling, keeping the elbows under the hands and the shoulders away from the ears; slowly lower back to the starting position.
-Perform 10 repetitions.
+Do 10 times.

 Cable Pull Down: For Upper Back

 For the last upper body exercise, do the cable pull down, which works the upper back.
 Using a cable machine, sitting straight with a neutral spine, grasp the bar with arms extended.
 Slowly pull the bar down past the face and toward the chest.
 Only go as far as you can without leaning back, and control the weight on the way back up.
-Perform 10 repetitions.
+Do 10 times.

 Bicycle Crunch: For Core & Abdominals